 It’s important to note, however, that not every Poodle is like this.
 While some will be natural swimmers, other may need to take some time to “warm up” to water.

 Plus, there are plenty of Poodles that do not like the water at all.
 You may still be able to train them to be good swimmers, but it’s better to not force your dog.

 Will Your Poodle Swim?

-If you’re keen to get your poodle swimming well, there are some steps you can take so that both you and your dog can be confident in the water.
+If you’re keen to get your Poodle swimming well, there are some steps you can take so that both you and your dog can be confident in the water.

-1. Exposing Your Poodle to Water
+1. Introduce Your Poodle to Water

 Make sure you go close enough so that your dog can try to get their paws wet.
 Exposure to the sound and sight of water is really important.